BeamoAI/Beamo-Search/README.md

-# Beamo Search Setup Guide

 ## License Overview
 This GitHub project, Beamo Search, is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license.
 This allows for personal use, modification, and distribution of this software, as long as it is not for commercial purposes.
 You must also credit "Beamo" as the original creator.
 For full license details, see [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Introduction
-This guide outlines the steps for setting up Beamo Search, a powerful search engine software.
-It's designed to be easily set up on a Debian-based system.
+This guide outlines the steps for setting up Beamo Search, the world's smartest search engine.
+It's designed to be easily set up on a Debian-based system or a Windows 10/11 system.

-# Setup For Debian Based Systems
+# Beamo Search Setup Guide For Debian-Based Systems

 ## Prerequisites For This Specific Setup
 - A Debian-based system with `sudo` privileges.
 - Access to the terminal/command line.
 - Git installed on your system.

-If you do not have a debian based system, get one for free at [Replit](https://repl.it) in order to run the apache2 server and make your changes on.
-It is possible to do it on other systems, but those are not covered in this guide and most of them are harder to get started on.

-## Step-by-Step Instructions
+(It should be installed by default on all Debian-based Systems)

 ### Clone Beamo Search Repository
 First, clone the Beamo Search repository from GitHub: